Gun Club Estates, Florida

 Gun Club Estates is a census-designated place (CDP) in Palm Beach County, Florida, United States.
-The population was 816 at the 2020 census.
-The CDP is located in an unincorporated area near the southwest corner of the Palm Beach International Airport (PBI) and is bounded by West Palm Beach Canal on the north, Kirk Road on the east, Gun Club Road on the south, and Military Trail (State Road 809) on the west.
+It is part of the Miami metropolitan area of South Florida.
+The population was 816 at the 2020 US census.

+History

 The CDP and Gun Club Road are both named after the Palm Beach Gun Club, a skeet and target shooting range that originally opened in the town of Palm Beach in 1911 and remained there until relocating to the modern-day Gun Club Estates area prior to the Korean War.
 A biography on Arthur Jackson dating to approximately 1952 notes that during the war, military personnel stationed at PBI (then known as the Palm Beach Air Force Base) used the gun ranges for training.
 By the mid-1950s, however, the owners of the club relocated it to just north of the intersection of Jog Road and Lake Worth Road (State Road 802) as homes for Gun Club Estates were being constructed.

 Geography

 Gun Club Estates is located at 26.675393°N 80.108789°W.

 According to the United States Census Bureau, the CDP has a total area of 0.3 km^{2} (0.1 mi2), all land.

+The CDP is located in an unincorporated area near the southwest corner of the Palm Beach International Airport (PBI) and is bounded by West Palm Beach Canal on the north, Kirk Road on the east, Gun Club Road on the south, and Military Trail (State Road 809) on the west.

 Demographics

+2020 census

+As of the 2020 United States census, there were 816 people, 342 households, and 134 families residing in the CDP.

+2010 census

+As of the 2010 United States census, there were 776 people, 275 households, and 227 families residing in the CDP.